 What did you find the most difficult aspect of having cancer, both physically and psychologically?

-The first and most obvious physical difficulty is the change in bowl function after having half my large bowel removed, it’s not really bad but, it is different and I need to take a bit more care about what I eat.
+The first and most obvious physical difficulty is the change in bowl function after having half my large bowl removed, it’s not really bad but, it is different and I need to take a bit more care about what I eat.
 Then there were the physical effects of the chemotherapy, the nausea and fatigue.
 The nausea is fairly constant over the treatment period but, the fatigue builds with each treatment cycle.
 Psychologically the hardest part is the fear of the future both for myself and for my family.
 It is impossible to say that anyone is cured of cancer for at least 5 years after diagnosis and then when you look at what doctors call “cured” it still represents a significantly higher risk of reoccurrence than someone who hasn’t had cancer.
 So my future is not assured in any way.
 I had stage-3 bowel cancer, which, according to Cancer Research UK has a 5 year survival of 65%...means a 35% mortality rate within 5 years…for a person at 44 years old with a young family that is a very hard number to live with day to day.

 What did you do to keep your spirits up during difficult times?